JesseDWatts/RP2040_LVGL/README.md

 # Arduino Project for Wavshare RP2040 1.28 Round TFT

-An example project to show usage of the the GC9A01 (display) and CST816S (touch) on the RP2040 in Arduino.
+An example project to show usage of the the GC9A01 (display) and CST816S (touch) with the RP2040 in Arduino.

 [Waveshare Round 1.28](https://www.waveshare.com/product/rp2040-touch-lcd-1.28.htm)